interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 * This is the first time this function is called, i.e., when BTC-Relay is being deployed.

-.. note:: Calls to ``initialize`` will likely be restricted through the governance mechanism of the BTC Parachain.
+.. note:: Calls to ``initialize`` will likely be restricted through the Governance Mechanism of the BTC Parachain.
 This is to be defined.